How can we start to allocate resources in the wake of COVID-19?

 Best of all, when everything begins to recover, the "new normal" looks more like the old one and we're able to collectively close the book on the coronavirus pandemic, virtual offshore teams will be able to operate at scale and meet growing demand.
 For now, more employees around the globe are getting back to work in the wake of COVID-19 following safety precautions and it's important that they know how to allocate resources the right way.

-Personiv has been partnering with businesses for 35 years to provide solutions just like these.
+Personiv has been partnering with businesses for over 35 years to provide solutions just like these.
 Whether you're looking for skilled accounting support at half the cost, looking to build a virtual team to deliver quality customer support or need a strategy for your back office operations that saves money for the short term that's agile enough to scale in the long-term, we can help.
 Get in touch with one of our experts today to get started.